Carabao EFL Cup Betting Offers 2021-2022

-The EFL Cup, Carabao Cup through sponsorship or the League Cup as it is colloquially known, is open to all professional English division football teams (92 in total) and consists of seven knockout rounds held between August and February.
+The EFL Cup, Carabao Cup through sponsorship or the League Cup as it is colloquially known (or perhaps it should be called the Man City Cup), is open to all professional English division football teams (92 in total) and consists of seven knockout rounds held between August and February.
 Most Premier League clubs enter at the second round stage with those in European competition coming in from the third round onwards.

 The League Cup, founded in 1960, is often disregarded as a second tier trophy by many.
-You just watch the final however and you will see a packed Wembley Stadium with delighted players and fans from the winning team and disappointed ones for the losing team.
+Just watch the final, however, and you will see a packed Wembley Stadium with delighted players and fans from the winning team and disappointed ones for the losing team.
 If the cup didn’t matter that much this would not be the case and for many clubs and supporters winning this competition may be the only hope of silverware for their team.

 The League Cup is Europe’s most watched ‘second-string’ football competition and one of the only ones to offer a European place to the winners.
 The bookies know this too and therefore will provide all sorts of money back, free bet, insurance and cash-back offers during the tournament and especially for the later rounds.
 On this page we feature all of the latest and best EFL Cup betting offer to help you add some value to your wagers.
 Further down find information on schedules, fixtures, format, history and more.